darrenjs/wampcc/README.md

 git clone https://github.com/darrenjs/wampcc.git
 ```

-The will fetch the source files directly from github and place them in a directory named `wampcc/`.
+This will fetch the source files directly from github and place them in a directory named `wampcc/`.

 Additional source files are contained in a separate project **jalson**, which provides the *wampcc* json types.
 To obtain these sources run the `fetch_prerequisites.sh` script: